Museum of Catholic Art and History: New space at the Catholic Foundation

 The Jubilee Museum closed in August 2019 due to leaks in the roof, and took the opportunity to restructure and take inventory of its collection.
 During this time, space in the building owned by the Catholic Foundation of Columbus, the nonprofit supporting the diocese, became available.
 Before its acquisition by the Diocese, this space was the site of the first Wendy's restaurant and housed its corporate headquarters.
 Prior to this, the building was home Tommy Henrich's Steak House, and was originally built for the Bill Kay Oldsmobile dealership, leading to automotive-themed decor that is still visible.

 The new museum building is located near other notable Catholic sites in Columbus – the offices of the Catholic Diocese of Columbus and St. Joseph Cathedral, as well as two other Columbus churches on the National Register of Historic Places: Holy Cross Church, the oldest Christian church in Columbus, and Saint Patrick Church, the Pro-cathedral of the diocese.
 The new facility is also near the Columbus Museum of Art, Washington Gladden Social Justice Park, Topiary Park, and other attractions in Columbus' Discovery District.
 The museum was ready to reopen in its new space in March 2020, but the COVID-19 pandemic led the staff to delay their plans.
 It reopened in the newfound Catholic Foundation building in November 2021, and was renamed the Museum of Catholic Art and History.

 The new building has street frontage, is handicap-accessible, and is climate-controlled, improvements over its former location in Franklinton.

 The new space is smaller than the museum previously had, and because of this the museum is deaccessioning less important items in its collection.
 Smaller items were available for purchase by the public shortly before the move.
 Larger items have been sent to a new cathedral being built in Nigeria and other churches around the world.
 Stations of the Cross from the famous Daprato Studio previously held by the museum were given to bishop Athanasius Schneider, along with a relic of Augustine of Hippo for a cathedral in Kazakhstan.
 Workers from the museum have restored and re-installed multiple organs for local churches, and an altar which had initially been found in a bar in St. Louis is now used in St. John Neumann Church in Sunbury, Ohio.
 Other items have been sent to Mexico and the Philippines, in addition to mission churches in the United States.

 The museum has been recognized by Vatican Cardinal Francesco Marchisano, former head of the Pontifical Commission for Sacred Archaeology as being home to the largest collection of diversified Catholic artwork in the United States.
 It is the top-rated tourist attraction in the city of Columbus.

-The museum hopes to grow significantly in the coming years, with multiple major collections including a $10 million dollar manuscript collection to be acquired by the museum soon.
+The museum hopes to grow significantly in the coming years, with multiple major collections including a $10 million manuscript collection to be acquired by the museum soon.